maolopez/aws-comprehend/README.md

 Amazon Comprehend requires the CSV file to be in a specific format for document classification:

-The first row should contain the column headers, which in this case are "text" and "label".
+The CSV file should not have a header row.
+However, the model is "text", "label" or viceversa.

 Each subsequent row should contain a single document (text) and its corresponding label.